Space Launch System core stage: Integration and assembly

 After each structure has received its TPS application, the major structures begin to be assembled.
-The first stage of this integration is known as the forward join, in which the forward skirt, LO_{x} tank, and intertank are bolted together by their adapter flanges in Cell D at MAF Building 110.
+The first stage of this integration is known as the forward join, in which the forward skirt, LOX tank, and intertank are bolted together by their adapter flanges in Cell D at MAF Building 110.
 This process takes place with all structures vertically oriented.
 These elements are not immediately joined to the liquid hydrogen tank, but instead undergo substantial outfitting work before being rotated back to a horizontal configuration.
 After subsequent preparation of both the LH_{2} tank and forward join, these two structures are then integrated together, becoming a structure known as the "four-fifths".
 Work at this stage includes TPS closeouts at the flange sections, which give the stage the appearance of having stripes.
 At this point, work continues to prepare the four-fifths for attachment to the engine section.
-Tasks include installation of the systems tunnel, a cable routing visible on the exterior of the stage, the LO_{x} feedlines, LH_{2} manifold, and completion of work inside the intertank, where avionics equipment is housed.
+Tasks include installation of the systems tunnel, a cable routing visible on the exterior of the stage, the LOX feedlines, LH_{2} manifold, and completion of work inside the intertank, where avionics equipment is housed.